AsmaaJAH/FCFS-and-RR-CPU-Scheduling/README.md

 # FCFS-and-RR-CPU-Scheduling
-team work project using Linux OS to simulate the scheduling Algorithms

 FCFS in C /C++

 RR in C

+# Team-work project using Linux OS to simulate the scheduling Algorithms
+# Faculty of Engineering, Alexandria University, "Operating Systems" academic course